BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README.md

 - You must generate and add your own Serial # & Board ID to config.plist

 - For full CPU power management, replace "SSDT-CPUPM.aml" (in ACPI folder) with one matching your CPU model.
 I have provided a few in the ACPI folder.
 Simply overwrite "SSDT-CPUPM.aml" with an appropriate file.
 If you have a different CPU not listed, you need to run **ssdtPRGen** ([link](https://github.com/Piker-Alpha/ssdtPRGen.sh)) to create a new SSDT file.
 Additional instruction can be found here: bilbo's "Z820 - High Sierra, the Great Guide" ([link](https://www.insanelymac.com/forum/topic/335860-guide-2018-z820-high-sierra-the-great-guide-sucess/)).
 If you have a mismatched CPU, you might experience booting issue.
 In this case, simply disable SSDT-CPUPM.aml from config.plist. macOs will run without CPU power management.
-Once up running, you can generate a correct SSDT file specific for your CPU.
-For 2643V2/2667V2/2687w V2 CPUs, however, you need to use one of my pre-made config.plist.
-Without proper patched CpuDef, macOS won't boot.
+Once up running, you can generate a correct SSDT file specific to your CPU.
+- For 2643V2/2667V2/2687w V2 CPUs, use one of the pre-made config_xxx.plist, which include special patched CpuDef table.
+Without it, macOS won't boot.

 #